jmkorhonen/jmkorhonen.github.io/_pages/testpage.md

 Let's test how to push things to and fro Obsidian.

-Should've see ToC, updated version
+Should've see ToC, updated version, and with custom.scss effects
 # Heading 1

 ## Heading 2